woodhall335/landlord-heavenv3/docs/MASTER_BLUEPRINT.md

 V1 focuses on core eviction, money claim, and tenancy agreement workflows for England & Wales and Scotland, with tenancy agreements available for Northern Ireland.
 NI eviction/money claim workflows and the HMO Licensing Suite are intentionally excluded from V1 and planned for V2.

+**Status snapshot (Dec 2025 audit):**
+- **Evictions:** ✅ MQS-driven wizards for England & Wales and Scotland, backed by document generators and official form fillers; Northern Ireland gated in the API until legal review concludes.
+- **Money Claim Pack:** ✅ MQS YAMLs exist for England & Wales and Scotland, and both jurisdictions are wired through StructuredWizard with N1/Form 3A generation.
+- **Tenancy Agreements:** ✅ MQS flows for England & Wales, Scotland, and Northern Ireland with AST/PRT/NI generators available; NI remains the only jurisdiction allowed in the API for tenancy-only cases.
+- **Ask Heaven:** ✅ StructuredWizard uses `src/components/wizard/AskHeavenPanel.tsx` with `/api/ask-heaven/enhance-answer` and `/api/ask-heaven/chat` endpoints.
+- **HMO Licensing Suite:** ⏳ Not implemented in this codebase (no MQS/config or generators yet); remains a roadmap item.
+- **Law Monitor:** ⚠️ Scaffolding only (`src/lib/law-monitor/index.ts` is a stub with no live monitoring or rule updates).

 1.2 The End-to-End Legal Pipeline

 The system manages the entire legal lifecycle of a tenancy: